agapebondservant/tap-data/workshop/content/deploy-ml-inference-argo.md

 ```

 Select the **convolutional_neural_network_team_main** experiment (on the left),
-and enter **metrics.accuracy_score** in the search field, then select the run in the search results.
+and enter **metrics.accuracy_score > 0.5** in the search field, then select the run in the search results.
 Notice the tracked fields in the **Metrics** and **Artifacts** section; these were tracked and stored during the model training phase.

 Also, select **test.html** under the **Artifacts** section.
 This will display a report of performance metrics